 - Pain, redness, or swelling at the injection site

 These side effects are generally mild to moderate in severity and usually resolve within a few days.
 In rare cases, more serious side effects can occur, including allergic reactions.
 Signs of an allergic reaction include difficulty breathing, swelling of the face or throat, and hives or a rash.
 If you experience any of these symptoms after receiving the Shingrix vaccine, seek medical attention immediately.

 While serious side effects of the Shingrix vaccine are rare, they can occur.
 Some of the more serious side effects that have been reported include:

-- Guillain-Barré syndrome (GBS), a rare neurological disorder that can cause muscle weakness and paralysis.
+- Guillain-Barré syndrome (GBS), is a rare neurological disorder that can cause muscle weakness and paralysis.
 Although the risk of developing GBS after receiving the Shingrix vaccine is low, cases have been reported.

 - Ocular complications, such as uveitis (inflammation of the eye) and keratitis (inflammation of the cornea).
 These complications are also rare but have been reported in some individuals who received the vaccine.

 Getting the Shingrix vaccine is important because it provides highly effective protection against shingles and its complications.
 Shingles is a viral infection caused by the varicella-zoster virus, the same virus that causes chickenpox.
 After a person recovers from chickenpox, the virus remains dormant in the body and can reactivate later in life, causing shingles.

 Shingles is a painful and often debilitating condition that can cause a rash, blisters, and nerve pain.
 It can also lead to more serious complications, such as postherpetic neuralgia (PHN), a condition in which nerve pain persists long after the rash has healed.
 PHN can be a chronic and disabling condition that significantly reduces quality of life.